 Research Questions

-How does number of break points win (BPW) and break points created (BPC) between 2 player according to result?
+How does number of break points win (BPW) and break points created (BPC) corralate between 2 player according to result?

 As seen in the scatter plot, there is correlation between result and break points win.
 If player has more break points than opponent player, then, player that has more BPW and BPC probably win the match.